-In accordance with Condition 7 of AHIP #C0001474 and AHIP #C0002000, RAPs will be provided an opportunity to collect Aboriginal objects where practicable and safe to do so across the relevant AHIP area, prior to any impacts occurring to those specific sites/objects.
+In accordance with Condition 7 of AHIP #C0001474 and AHIP #C0002000, and Condition 8 of AHIP #C0003213, RAPs will be provided an opportunity to collect Aboriginal objects where practicable and safe to do so across the relevant AHIP area, prior to any impacts occurring to those specific sites/objects.
 As described in the supporting application for AHIP #2222, RAPs will be invited to observe, and where appropriate, participate in any salvage activities (e.g. recording, collection, storage and replacement).